 (j) To operate both 160 and 80 meters on the same L over FCP, see

-After Jack's FCP drawing and related basic construction text, the rest of the FCP-related web site content is here because implementing FCP's exposed a Pandora's Box of RF loss Issues, especially concerning the inverted L. Inverted L issues are treated in eight green button topics.
+After Jack's FCP drawing and basic construction text, the rest of the FCP-related web site content exists because implementing FCP's exposed a Pandora's Box of RF loss Issues.
+Notably, eight green button topics treat inverted L issues.
 Remedying or designing around those losses exposed still more issues.
-"FCP+" is what we call a project that installs an FCP and remedies other loss issues.
-Loss issues are treated in .
+"FCP+" is what we call a project that installs an FCP and remedies any other loss issues.
+RF Loss issues are treated in .

 The "Plus" items are not required to make an FCP work.
 They just remove loss.
 The total loss remedy from a fistful of fraction of dB issues can approach the major remedy of the FCP itself.
 FCP+ sometimes produces an amplifier's increase in TX signal strength without the amplifier.

 At a particular ham station, which RF loss issues actually exist varies wildly.
 RF Loss remedies, in individual stations with their individual situations, can range from easy to impossible.
 Issues are not in the list because we are convinced they exist at your station.
 We list them because the individual issues have existed and have been remedied at multiple FCP project sites.
 Any issue might exist and be fixable at your site.
 Certain issues have proven common, with a select few more likely present than not.